 We'll complete a comprehensive street improvement programme in the central city.
 Our focus is on enhancing the Golden Mile.
 The work will complement the recently completed upgrade of Lambton Quay.
 The programme aims to further strengthen the connection of the city's primary shopping and entertainment areas with public transport and pedestrian links.
-It includes our plans to open Manners Mall for bus use, and extend Cuba Mall down to Wakefield Street.
+It includes our plans to turn Manners Mall back into a street for use as a bus lane, and extend Cuba Mall down to Wakefield Street.
 This will improve bus services, create new public spaces and better pedestrian links with the Lambton Quay area, Civic Square and the waterfront. (also see Activity 7.1 Transport planning)